 Daniel Libeskind – Denver Art Museum, Denver Colorado

-The architect was inspired by the jutting cliffs of the Rockies for the extension to the Denver Art Museum.
+The architect was inspired by the jutting cliffs of the Rocky Mountains for the extension to the Denver Art Museum.
 The building creates an “out of the box” experience for visitors.
 Learn more in audio walking tour by AARP Colorado Chapter.